 LOCATION: 11562 Richland Ave, Los Angeles, CA 90064

 One of those more memorable locations was the house of the “Scary German Guy.”
 It could be found in Santa Monica, but as is often the case around Southern California, new owners came along, demolished the property and built a more modern house in it’s place.
-Below is what it looked like before it was destroyed.
+Here is what it looks like now.

 LOCATION: 229 12th St, Santa Monica, CA 90402 (now demolished)